matteorazzanelli/simple-js-counter/README.md

 General requirements:

-- Develop a JavaScript application that allows the user to increment and decrement the counter value;
+- The JS application allows the user to increment and decrement the counter value;
-- The user will display 0 as the counter value;
-- Thanks to 2 buttons (+/-) buttons available to change the counter value;
+- Two buttons (+/-) are available to change the counter value;
 - The user is also able to perfomr a soft or hard reset.

 Technical requirements: